This post may contain affiliate links which won’t change your price but will share some commission.

 Oatmeal is a convenient, nutritious breakfast.
-Oats are higher in protein than many breakfast cereals (5 grams of protein per half cup of oats), so they help you to maintain your energy for a little while longer.
-Soaking oats with an acidic liquid such as whey or lemon juice breaks down the phytic acid.
-This makes them easier to digest, and it gives your gut a break.
+Oats are higher in protein than many breakfast cereals (about 5 grams of protein per half cup of oats), so they help you to maintain your energy for a little while longer.

 I love steel cut oats, but some mornings I don’t have enough time to make them.
 That’s when overnight come in to save the day.

 These pumpkin overnight oats are so easy and delicious.
 You simply stir together the ingredients in the evening and divide them into jars.
 Refrigerate them overnight, and you have breakfast ready to go in the morning.